AdhamSamehA/Outbound-Phone-GPT/README.md

 ## Technologies and External APIs

-- FastAPI: For creating REST APIs with Python.
+- FastAPI: For creating Outbound Phone GPT's API
 - WebSockets: For real-time bidirectional communication.
 - Twilio's API: For phone call management.
 - Deepgram: For real-time speech recognition.
 - Eleven Labs: For dynamic and natural-sounding voice synthesis.
+- Langchain: For building the core logic of the conversational agent
 - Baby AGI framework inspired by Filip Michalsky's SalesGPT -> https://github.com/filip-michalsky/SalesGPT

 ## Setup and Installation